 Preventing Diabetes in Seniors

-We strongly support the Medicare Diabetes Prevention Act (S. 452/H.R.
-962), legislation providing Medicare coverage for the National Diabetes Prevention Program (National DPP) to eligible beneficiaries determined to be at high risk for type 2 diabetes.
-This legislation has the potential to slow or halt the diabetes epidemic which impacts millions of Americans and their families and which cost our nation $245 billion in 2012.
+We strongly support the Medicare Diabetes Prevention Act of 2015 (S. 1131/H.R.
+2102), legislation providing Medicare coverage for the National Diabetes Prevention Program (National DPP) to eligible beneficiaries determined to be at high risk for type 2 diabetes.
+This legislation has the potential to slow or halt the diabetes epidemic which impacts millions of Americans and their families and which cost our nation $322 billion in 2012.

 Half of all Americans age 65 or older have prediabetes and are at risk for developing type 2 diabetes.
 An estimated 11.2 million (nearly 26 percent) Americans over age 65 have already been diagnosed with diabetes, a figure that will continue to increase if we do not act to prevent diabetes in this population.
 Furthermore, one out of every three Medicare dollars is spent on diabetes.

-However, we know how to prevent and/or delay type 2 diabetes so these trends to not have to continue.
+However, we know how to prevent and/or delay type 2 diabetes so these trends do not have to continue.

 The National DPP, administered by the Centers for Disease Control and Prevention (CDC), is a partnership consisting of government agencies, private insurers and community organizations like the Y-USA.
 The National DPP is designed to provide evidence-based community programs to prevent type 2 diabetes in individuals at highest risk – specifically, individuals with prediabetes.